dk14/wolfram-mega/docs/oracles.md

 }
 ```

-Then legal entity can decide wether they wish to P2P-advertise PoW-based identities directly or delegate or wait for foreign advertisers to pick them up.
+Then legal entity can decide wether they wish to crreate and P2P-advertise PoW-based identity directly or delegate or wait for foreign advertisers to pick manifest up.

 ----